 HEAL Trafficking strives to remain a place in the anti-trafficking field where people with differing positions can come together and create positive change.
-As an organization grounded in public health concepts and methods, we currently do not take a stand for or against decriminalization of commercial sex work as we continue to review evidence around prevention and harm reduction strategies.
+As an organization grounded in health concepts and methods, we currently do not take a stand for or against decriminalization of commercial sex work as we continue to review evidence around prevention and harm reduction strategies.

 Three trailblazing organizations have joined the Alliance to End Slavery and Trafficking (ATEST), expanding the alliance’s depth and breadth of expertise and strengthening the alliance’s collective voice.
 HEAL Trafficking, Humanity United Action and the McCain Institute for International Leadership bring

 On August 3, 2020 HEAL Trafficking joined more than 360 civil society organizations and 144 families of victims of police violence in signing a letter to United Nations High Commissioner for Human Rights with strong recommendations for the report the High Commissioner

 On June 9.
 2020, HEAL Trafficking submitted comments in response to the Office on Trafficking in Persons (OTIP) request for public comment on its “Proposed Information Collection Activity; National Advisory Committee on the Sex Trafficking of Children and Youth in

 On April 23, 2020 HEAL Trafficking submitted comments on the Department of Health and Human Services’ interim final rule, “Suspension of Introduction of Persons Into United States From Designated Foreign Countries or Places for Public Health Purposes” and an accompanying

 On February 25, 2020, HEAL Trafficking joined Freedom Network USA to submit comments to the Office of Trafficking in Persons (OTIP) on the revised data collection forms for the Domestic Victims of Human Trafficking Program, recommending additional changes to uphold